pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

-## Deploying a Container to Kubernetes
+## Deploy a Container to Kubernetes, then Scale, Update Version and Delete it

-**In this section**, we'll *run* our first container on Kubernetes.
+**In this section**, we'll Deploy/*run* our first container on Kubernetes, scale it, then update the version and finally delte it.
 We'll work with a "Docker Container image" that already has content in it.
-One of the things that makes containers easy and helpful is you can obtain images with software that's been pre-packaged and ready to *run*.
+One of the things that makes containers easy and helpful is you can obtain images with software that's been **pre-packaged** and ready to *run*.
 That simplifies the usual effort to install and configure software.